-The Midwest gets a bad wrap for being big and boring, but it’s no such thing.
+The Midwest gets a bad rap for being big and boring, but it’s no such thing.
 These States offer some of the very best examples of America’s awe-inspiring natural landscapes.
-Take Idaho’s Craters of the Moon National Monument for example.
+Take Idaho’s Craters of the Moon National Monument, for example.
 With five caves to explore and a rocky terrain not unlike the Moon’s, it’s an exciting draw for the hikers in your group.
 Of course, you’ll need to stop at Yellowstone National Park, one of the USA’s most famous attractions, spanning three states—Idaho, Wyoming, and Montana.
 Don’t leave the Midwest without parking your charter bus at Badlands National Park in South Dakota.

 Hot tip: Use the extra luggage space on a coach bus to pack camping gear.